Pack3tL0ss/ConsolePi/README.md

 ConsolePi Should work on all variants of the RaspberryPi, but it has been tested on the following:

 ​	*If you find a variant of the Rpi that does not work, create an "issue" to let me know.
 If I have one I'll test when I have time to do so*
+- RaspberryPi 4 Model B
+    - Tested with RaspberryPi Power supply, PoE Hat, and booster-pack (battery)
 - RaspberryPi 3 Model B+
-  - Tested with RaspberryPi Power supply, PoE Hat, and booster-pack (battery), all worked fine *other than the known over-current errors on the original PoE Hat - still worked on my PoE switch*
+  - Tested with RaspberryPi Power supply, PoE Hat, and booster-pack (battery)
 - RaspberryPi zero w
-  - With both single port micro-usb otg USB adapter and multi-port otg usb-hub *I did notice with some serial adapters the RaspberryPi zero w Would reboot when it was plugged in, this is with a RaspberryPi power-supply.
-They work fine, it just caused it to reboot when initially plugged-in*
+  - With both single port micro-usb otg USB adapter and multi-port otg usb-hub.
+Use this with battery pack on a regular basis.

+>I did notice with some serial adapters the RaspberryPi zero w Would reboot when the adapter was plugged in, this is with a RaspberryPi power-supply.
+They work fine, it just caused it to reboot when initially plugged-in.

 # ConsolePi @ Work!